andrew-hayworth22/maze-solver/README.md

-# maze-solver
+# Maze Solver
-Generates and solves mazes
+A Python application that visualized the generation and solving of two-dimensional mazes.

+More to come...